rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 (universally unique identifier), or it can be constructed by combining e.g. a vehicle id and some other identifier.
 When updating or cancelling a request, you must pass the same request id again.

-Providing an ETA (estimated time of arrival) when initiating a request is optional, but can help the controller plan ahead in cases where you're able to send the request before the vehicle arrives at the intersection.
+Providing ETA (estimated time of arrival) when initiating a request is optional, but can help the controller plan ahead in cases where you're able to send the request before the vehicle arrives at the intersection.
 You're allowed the initiate the request without an ETA and provide it in a later request update.
-But providing the ETA when initiating the request is recommended, to give the controller more time to plan ahead.
+But providing the ETA when initiating the request is recommended, since it will give the controller more time to plan ahead.

-Like ETA, providing a vehicle type is also optional, but can help the controller decide how to best handle the request.
+Like ETA, providing a vehicle type is optional, but can help the controller decide how to best handle the request.
+If not vehicle type is provided.

-The level provides a way to indicate the relative importance of the request compared to other requests.
-For example, emergency vehicles or delayed busses could be given a higher level.
+The priority level provides a way to indicate the relative importance of the request compared to other requests.
+For example, emergency vehicles or delayed busses could be given a higher priority level.
-Another request with a higher level can potentially override an existing priority with a lower level.
+Another request with a higher level can override an existing priority with a lower level.

-If the ETA changes befere the priority is cancelled, or you want to change the priority level, you send a new request message with type set to 'update'.
+If the ETA changes befere the priority is cancelled, or you want to change the priority level, you send another request message with type set to 'update'.
 The vehicle type cannot be changed.

-A priority request should always be cancelled as soon as there's no need for the priority anymore (e.g because the bus has passed the intersection).
-You cancel a request by sending a new request message with type set to 'cancel'.
-If not cancelled, the TLC is expected to time-out the priority at some point, but until then it might block requests in other direction.
+A priority request should always be cancelled as soon as there's no need for the priority anymore (e.g. because the bus has passed the intersection).
+You cancel a request by sending another request message with type set to 'cancel'.
+If not cancelled, the controller is expected to time-out the priority at some point, but until then it might block requests in other direction.